CircuitVerse/Blog/content/posts/PulkitGupta_Phase_1_Report.md

 ### About my Project

 [My Project](https://github.com/CircuitVerse/CircuitVerse/wiki/GSoC%2722-Project-List#project-4---circuitverse-simulator-improvements) aims to improve the CircuitVerse simulator and finish some of the pending work in the CircuitVerse desktop app.
-One of the primary goals of the project is to create tests(unit tests) for the simulator which can be run to ensure that no new change breaks the simulator’s behavior.
+One of the primary goals of the project is to create tests (unit tests) for the simulator which can be run to ensure that no new change breaks the simulator’s behavior.

 ### Community Bonding Period @Circuitverse

 The CircuitVerse community has been super welcoming since the first day I started contributing.
 I was thrilled after being accepted as a GSoC student.
 We had our first meeting with the organization's core team members and mentors, and also interacted with other fellow contributors.
 It was a great pleasure to meet all of them.
 We had a very productive meeting, and our mentors informed us about the GSoC flow and shared their GSoC experiences.
 Also, I and my mentor scheduled a meeting, to discuss the project flow.

-As I was aware with the organization codebase, so I started working on my project during the bonding period and planned to have at least one meeting every week to discuss the progress and future plan of the project with my mentor.
+As I was familiar with the organization codebase, I started working on my project during the bonding period and planned to have at least one meeting every week to discuss the progress and future plan of the project with my mentor.

 ### Coding Period || Phase 1